vickychijwani/android-dev/README.md

 Developing great Android apps is hard, as anyone who has ever tried to make one can attest.
 So it helps to turn up fully-equipped for battle.
 To that end, here's a curated list of indispensable resources.

+**I only put in the best of the best links here, things that I personally use all the time, so this is not your average "awesome" list.
+It's awesome-*r*. 😎**

 ### Design